bleoho/bleoho/README.md

-- 👋 Hi, I’m @leeholmesdesign
+- 👋 Hi, I’m Lee
 - 👀 I’m interested in design, music and gaming.
 - 🌱 I’m currently learning JavaScript, React and Laravel.
-- 📫 Catch me on Instagram [@leeholmes.design](https://www.instagram.com/leeholmes.design/)
+- 📫 Catch me on Instagram [@bleoho](https://www.instagram.com/bleoho/)

 <!---
 leeholmesdesign/leeholmesdesign is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.